ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 For the reducer we need to update the state with the updated tea if the rating change succeeded, and with the error message if it failed.

 The `src/app/store/reducers/data/data.reducer.spec.ts` file defines some test teas.
 Add a rating to each.
 Then add the following test cases.
-Note that we only need to handle the "success" and "failure" actions:
+Note that we only need to handle the "success" and "failure" actions (remember to adjust the imports at the top of the test file for the new actions):

 ```TypeScript
   {